By Laurie Head

-Preferences for communicating change over time and that’s highly evident in this very cool video from Accenture (“Cloud Computing Here and Now – Our Youngest Experts Explain the Cloud”), which I used in introducing my topic at the PRSA 2011 International Conference.
-The point is that regardless of whether they’re in the B2B or B2C space, companies that want to compete for customers as well as the newest, best talent must figure out how to get with the times and equip themselves with the technology they need to communicate anywhere, anyplace and anytime.
+Preferences for communicating change over time and that’s highly evident in this video from Accenture (“Cloud Computing Here and Now – Our Youngest Experts Explain the Cloud”), which I used in introducing my topic at the PRSA 2011 International Conference.
+The point is that regardless of whether they’re in the B2B or B2C space, companies that want to compete for customers, as well as the newest, best talent, must figure out how to get with the times and equip themselves with the technology they need to communicate anywhere, anyplace and anytime.
 As communicators, “being social” is no longer just another prerequisite for getting along in our jobs.
 Rather, we are currently experiencing a fundamental shift in how we interact with the world, and essentially, in how we get the information that we need in a global marketplace.

 The goal of my talk was to allow attendees to walk out of the presentation knowing enough to at least recognize their own business challenges and begin a dialogue with their IT department about how to solve those issues.
 To do that: